jeffdruid/planpal/README.md

 SSL/TLS: Ensures data is encrypted during transmission.

 #### Additional Features
-- Progress Indicators: Loading spinners and progress bars provide feedback during data fetching and processing.
+- Progress Indicators: Loading spinners provide feedback during data fetching and processing.
 - Reporting: Detailed reports on event participation and user activity.

 ### Future Improvements
 #### Google Maps JavaScript API
 - The Google Maps JavaScript API would be used to embed maps into the web pages and provide location-based services, such as displaying event locations on a map.

+#### Dynamic Data Integration
+- Real-Time Data Updates: Data on the dashboard, calendar, and event responses could be updated in real-time using WebSockets or other technologies.

+#### Filtering and Sorting
+- Enhanced Filtering: Users could filter events based on criteria such as date, location, or event type.
+- Sorting Options: Additional sorting options could be added to the event list, such as by date, title, or status.

 ### Credits